 “I’ve just had a light bulb moment.
 I realise that I already have all the leadership skills I need – I don’t need to keep adding.
 I just need to dial up or dial down the leadership traits I already have”.

 These are the words of Jackie Jeffrey, one of the participants in the Leadership Great South Coast program.
-I worked with this program recently and the fabulous Corrinne Armour was leading a session about "What Got You Here, Won't Get You There", based on the teaching of Marshall Goldsmith.
-There's a useful summary of his work in this area here.
+I worked with this program recently and the fabulous Corrinne Armour was leading a session called ‘What Got You Here Won’t Get You There’, based on the teaching of Marshall Goldsmith.
+Here’s a useful summary of his work in this area.

 In essence, Goldsmith says you should outline your leadership traits – your skills, talents and abilities.
 Then, you need to work out when and how they are helping you and when and how they might be holding you back.
 He asserts there’s no need to replace traits – just build on what you’ve already got.